 List the more frequent questions and answer them in one place instead of replying to the same query over and over again.
-This is not only a time-saver for yourself, but also your visitors.
+This is not only a time-saver for yourself, but also for your visitors.
 Display high-quality information and your visitors won’t need to write the query at all.

 Another favourite section of the web that helps sell even more tickets.
-Sell a special bundle for a special price, or offer gifts, free downloads, premium content.
+Sell a special bundle for a special price, or offer gifts, free downloads, and premium content.
 Go wild (within budget).

 Event website afterlife

 Once the show is over, the show must go on.
 There is absolutely no need to close the website.

 Share memories in the form of additional content, pictures, or videos on the website once the event has passed.
 Let the visitors publish their recollections, pictures, comments, or follow-up questions.

 Keep the place running all year long as a preparation for the upcoming event.
 In case you used a year in the events domain, for example, summerfest2021.com, just change the domain to summerfest2022.com – simple.